transdigiware/blockchain/vscode-extension.md

 {: #develop-vscode-prerequisites}

 - Windows 10, Linux, or Mac OS are currently the supported operating systems.
-- [VS Code version 1.38 or greater](https://code.visualstudio.com/){: external}, or version 1.40 or greater if you want to use Fabric v2.x Lifecycle.
+- VS Code [version 1.39 or lower](https://code.visualstudio.com/updates/v1_39) if you plan to use V1 of the extension, or [version 1.40 or greater](https://code.visualstudio.com/) if you want to use Fabric v2.x Lifecycle.
 - [Docker version v17.06.2-ce or greater](https://www.docker.com/get-started){: external}.
 - [Docker Compose v1.14.0 or greater](https://docs.docker.com/compose/install/){: external}.
 - If you are developing Go smart contracts, you need to install [Go version v1.12 or greater](https://golang.org/dl/){: external}.
 Note that if you are using Fabric v2.x, you will need Go version v1.13 or higher instead.